 Risk of Line Placement: Patients with hypotension will often have central venous access placed to increase venous access in the anticipation of the need for reliable and increased access for fluid, medication, and vasopressor administration.
 However, if restoration of blood pressure occurs without needing vasopressor medications, clinicians may decide to not place central venous access.
-Additionally, clinicians may opt to use peripheral venous access to administer vasopressors.
-The restrictive fluids protocol is intended to facilitate an increase in the utilization of vasopressors; thus, this practice may lead to an increase in the placement of central venous catheters.
+Additionally, clinicians may opt to use peripheral venous access to administer vasopressors; thus, this practice may lead to an increase in the placement of central venous catheters.
 The decision to place a central venous line will be left to the treating and/or study clinician.
-It is possible that additional central venous catheters will be placed in the fluid restrictive group.
-The risks of central venous access include infection, pneumothorax (punctured lung), and vessel injury, inclusive of inadvertent arterial cannulation.
+It is possible that additional central venous access include infection, pneumothorax (punctured lung), and vessel injury, inclusive of inadvertent arterial cannulation.